deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 apart, hands clasped behind him, attention totally on whatever it was that Powell was saying.

-“So, you must be Ava.”
+"So, you must be Ava."

 She was being addressed by another new airman, a young, acne-scarred African-American man who offered her a hand to shake.
-“Warhorse said a lot about you.”
+"Warhorse said a lot about you."

 She shook it.
-“Warhorse?”
+"Warhorse?"

-“Your boy Adam there.
-That’s his callsign.”
+"Your boy Adam there.
+That’s his callsign."

-“He never mentioned that…”
+"He never mentioned that…"

-“Eh, he hates it.”
+"Eh, he hates it."
 The airman grinned.
-“Did he mention me?
-John Burgess, I’m going into the PJ pipeline with him.”
+"Did he mention me?
+John Burgess, I’m going into the PJ pipeline with him."

-“Yeah, he did!”
+"Yeah, he did!"
 Ava nodded.
-“Nothing but good things.”
+"Nothing but good things."

-“I hope so, motherfucker took the top bunk over me for eight weeks!”
+"I hope so, motherfucker took the top bunk over me for eight weeks!"
 He laughed, then self-censored.
-“Uh, sorry.
-Bleep.”
+"Uh, sorry.
+Bleep."

-“It’s no problem.
-So…Warhorse?”
+"It’s no problem.
+So…Warhorse?"

-“Couple’a reasons.
+"Couple’a reasons.
 Your boy can carry *anything*, he’s strong as shit, put a bag on him and he’ll run all day.
-So, we *could* have called him Packmule, but…y’know with a name like Arés…”
+So, we *could* have called him Packmule, but…y’know with a name like Arés…"

-“Makes sense.”
+"Makes sense."
 Ava agreed, grinning.

-“Now the *other* reason is—”
+"Now the *other* reason is—"

-“Goddammit Baseball, don’t you tell her!”
+"Goddammit Baseball, don’t you tell her!"
 Adam returned in time to gently clamp his hands over Ava’s ears.
 She giggled and wriggled free.

-“Aww come on man, I’ve GOT to meet the girl brave enough to take *you* on.”
+"Aww come on man, I’ve GOT to meet the girl brave enough to take *you* on."

 Ava frowned at him, ignoring whatever it was Adam was so desperate about.
-“Brave?”
+"Brave?"

-Burgess grinned. “you know?
+Burgess grinned. "you know?
 The pants monster?
-Your boy here’s morning wood damn near took my eye out from across the room!”
+Your boy here’s morning wood damn near took my eye out from across the room!"

-“Wh–wow, really?”
-She’d seen Adam naked before of course, but that had been swimming, and he hadn’t been at anything like…full...
+"Wh–wow, really?"
+She’d seen Adam naked before of course, but that had been swimming, and he hadn’t been at anything like…full…

 She censored her own mental film reel.

-‘*Baseball*’ paused, then grimaced.
-“Ah.
+'*Baseball*’ paused, then grimaced.
+"Ah.
 Shit.
-You, uh…didn’t know?”
+You, uh…didn’t know?"

 Ava shook her head.
 Adam just glared.

-“So you two haven’t–?”
+"So you two haven’t–?"

 Now *both* of them glared.

-“…I’ll, uh,” Burgess backed away, pointing generally over his shoulder.
+"…I’ll, uh," Burgess backed away, pointing generally over his shoulder.
-“I’ll see you at the start of Indoc, brother.”
+"I’ll see you at the start of Indoc, brother."

-“I’ma kick your ass worse than the PT.”
+"I’ma kick your ass worse than the PT."
 Adam warned him, though there was a hint of amusement under the warning.

-“I deserve it!”
+"I deserve it!"
 Burgess declared, and left them in peace.

 Adam snorted and caught Ava’s gaze.
 She was studying him with a grin of her own pulling at her cheeks, threatening to burst out into laughter, and it started to pull even harder when her eyebrows raised themselves at him.

 He cleared his throat.
-“He’s…exaggerating.”
+"He’s…exaggerating."

 Her eyes flicked downwards.
-“Guess I’ll just have to see for myself sometime.”
+"Guess I’ll just have to see for myself sometime."

 She allowed the smile to finally break out in full once her back was turned.
 Never mind the uniform, the haircut and the precision, his